-- a) In the initial submission, the Large Electrical Corporation must provide each Circuit Segment within its territory as a separate row.
-This must be a comprehensive list including all Circuit Segments in the utility territory, even ones which do not qualify for undergrounding under the proposed EUP. - b) When this table is submitted in Progress Reports, the Circuit Segments must remain the same, unless they have been newly created, merged, or split, as described above. - c) Each Undergrounding Project is associated with only a single Circuit Segment.
-For example, any proposed undergrounding which takes place on e.g., two adjacent
+- a.
+In the initial submission, the Large Electrical Corporation must provide each Circuit Segment within its territory as a separate row.
+This must be a comprehensive list including all Circuit Segments in the utility territory, even ones which do not qualify for Undergrounding under the proposed EUP. - b.
+When this table is submitted in subsequent Progress Reports, the Circuit Segments must remain the same, unless they have been newly created, merged, or split, as described above.

-- Circuit Segments must be considered as two individual projects.
-Conversely, all proposed undergrounding work on a single Circuit Segment will be considered one project and share the same PROJECT_ID. - If a Circuit Segment is substantially modified, e.g. by splitting into two Circuit Segments, the change must appear in the Circuit Segment Changelog Table (Appendix C.1.7).
-The new Circuit Segments must use unique names that have never been submitted before through the Circuit Segment Identification Table. - d) The "EXTERNAL_FUNDING" variable is tracked as follows, depending on whether the Circuit Segment is a Project within the EUP, a Non-EUP Project, or neither.
-If this Circuit Segment is a Project within the EUP, list the external sources of all funding for Non-Undergrounding Subprojects on this Circuit Segment.
-If this Circuit Segment is a Non-EUP Project, list the external sources of all funding for mitigation of this Circuit Segment, including for undergrounding or other system hardening.
-If this Circuit Segment is not being considered for mitigations, leave this field blank.
+- c.
+Each Undergrounding Project is associated with only a single Circuit Segment.
+For example, any proposed Undergrounding which takes place on e.g., two adjacent Circuit Segments must be considered as two individual Undergrounding Projects.
+Conversely, all proposed Undergrounding work on a single Circuit Segment will be considered one Undergrounding Project and share the same PROJECT_ID.
+If a Circuit Segment is substantially modified, e.g. by splitting into two Circuit Segments, the change must appear in the Circuit Segment Changelog Table (Appendix C.1.7).
+The new Circuit Segments must use unique names that have never been submitted before through the Circuit Segment Identification Table. - d.
+The "EXTERNAL_FUNDING" variable is tracked as follows, depending on whether the Circuit Segment is an Undergrounding Project within the EUP, a Non-EUP Project, or neither.
+If this Circuit Segment is an Undergrounding Project within the EUP, list the external sources of all funding for Non-Undergrounding Subprojects on this Circuit Segment.
+If this Circuit Segment is a Non-EUP Project, list the external sources of all funding for this Circuit Segment, including for Undergrounding or other system hardening.
+If this Circuit Segment is not being considered for mitigations or IS_NON_EUP_PROJECT is blank, leave this field blank.

 The Large Electrical Corporation must submit associated spatial data with each Progress Report (Section C.4 below).
 The CIRCUIT_ID and CIRCUIT_SEGMENT_ID in the Circuit Segment Identification Table must map to the associated IDs in that submission.
-Additionally, the QDR_CIRCUIT_SEGMENT_ID must also map to a Circuit Segment in the spatial data provided in the most recent Wildfire Mitigation Plan Quarterly Data Report.
+Additionally, the QDR_CIRCUIT_SEGMENT_ID must map to a Circuit Segment in the spatial data provided in the most recent Wildfire Mitigation Plan Quarterly Data Report.